Research projects and PhDs

 My interest in these questions arose from my habilitation thesis "Menschen zählen" (People count), a history of knowledge examination of the production of social data, and has developed into working with data as sources for contemporary history - primarily in the form of secondary analyses of qualitative and quantitative data.
 I am currently the spokesperson for the AG.

-"Who owns the city?"
-This question has been increasingly asked and partially answered in recent years - including with citizen science approaches.
-Less attention has been paid to the even more fundamental question: Who owns the land?
-My research on the reorganisation of home ownership in East Germany before, during and after 1989 and a first look at ownership structures in Great Britain have clearly shown that - in addition to the acute question of housing shortages - the relevant long-term question is that of land ownership.
+"To whom does the city belong?"
+This question has come up time and again in recent years—sometimes from a citizen science perspective—and partially been answered.
+Less attention has been paid to the even more fundamental question: To whom does the land belong?
+My research into the reorganisation of home ownership in East Germany before, during and after 1989, and a first look at ownership structures in Great Britain have clearly shown that—in addition to the acute question of housing shortages—the relevant long-term question is that of land ownership.
 Historically, conflicts have always arisen when ownership of buildings and land have been in different hands.
-This is because the materiality of buildings is perishable - faster or slower depending on the durability of the material used (concrete vs. wood) - but land is a limited resource.
+This is because the materiality of buildings is perishable—faster or slower depending on the durability of the material used (concrete vs. wood)—whereas land is a limited resource.
 It is highly decisive not only locally and nationally, but also globally for questions of social and economic organisation, order and distribution of power and thus for social and spatial inequalities.

-Cities, suburbs and rural regions with their typical forms of development and the people living in them are at the heart of several projects and applications - from a doctoral thesis on stories of experience from large housing estates and a project application on (in)visible homelessness to this ongoing work:
+Cities, suburbs and rural regions, with their typical forms of development and the people living in them, are at the heart of several projects and applications— ranging from an experiential history of large housing estates (supervised doctoral thesis) and a funding application for a study on (in)visible homelessness to these ongoing projects:

-1. (Nightmare) dream of a detached house.
-The history of a form of living and ownership in the long 20th century (monograph)
+1. The (nightmare-)dream of a detached house.
+The history of a way of life and ownership structure in the long 20th century (monograph)

 How do political participation and private property relate to each other?
-To what extent does private home ownership (e.g. through mortgages) restrict the political scope of citizens or does it create greater involvement?
-The single-family home is understood as a specific form of housing and lifestyle of the long 20th century, especially in suburban areas.
-The history of a specific house, which is placed in a larger historical context, serves as a common thread.
-This links micro and macro history and raises questions about the interplay of political framework conditions and individual lifestyles, which are expressed in forms of housing or desires depending on economic and social opportunities and limitations in history.
+To what extent does private home ownership (e.g. through mortgages) restrict citizens’ scope of political activity—or does it generate greater involvement?
+The single-family home—particularly as it is manifested in suburban areas—is understood as a form of housing and lifestyle specific to the long 20th century.
+The history of a single house, placed in a larger historical context, serves as a common thread.
+This links micro- and macro-history and raises questions about the interplay between political circumstances and individual lifestyles, which are expressed in forms of, and aspirations to, housing and beholden to economic and social opportunities and limitations across history.

 2. Where the Rich Live: Mapping Villa Neighbourhoods and Cultures of Wealth in Germany's Long Twentieth Century (RichMap)

-Funded as part of the Leibniz Competition 2025-2028 in the funding line "Cooperative Excellence"
+Funded as part of the Leibniz Competition 2025-2028 in the "Cooperative Excellence" funding stream

-Coordination: Leibniz Institute for Spatial Social Research Erkner
+Coordination: Leibniz Institute for Research on Society and Space, Erkner

-"Tell me where you live and I'll tell you who you are."
-This saying sums up the close connection between where you live and your social status.
-While neighbourhoods characterised by poverty have been intensively researched, the question of where the rich live in Germany and why remains largely unanswered.
-Villa neighbourhoods, often referred to as "good addresses", embody exclusivity and social prestige.
-But how do such privileged areas come about?
-How do they manage to retain this status over decades?
-Why do some villa neighbourhoods lose their significance, and how do some manage to regain their reputation after political and social upheavals - especially in East Germany after 1989?
-The interdisciplinary project combines an established method, the dense description, with a digital tool, the rich map, and uses citizen science to find out how exclusive residential neighbourhoods are perceived and used internally and externally.
+“Tell me where you live, and I'll tell you who you are.”
+This German proverb speaks to the close association between place of residence and social status.
+While poorer and more marginalised neighbourhoods have been the subject of intensive research, the question of where, in Germany, the wealthy live—and why—remains largely unanswered.
+Villa neighbourhoods, often referred to as ‘good addresses,’ embody exclusivity and social prestige.
+But how do such spaces of privilege come to be?
+How do they maintain this status over decades?
+Why do certain mansion districts lose their significance, and how do others manage to regain this status following political and social upheavals – particularly in eastern Germany after 1989?
+This interdisciplinary project combines an established method, thick description, with a digital tool, the rich map, and uses citizen science to find out how exclusive residential neighbourhoods are perceived and utilised, internally and externally.

 When I started at the Leibniz Institute for Research on Society and Space in 2023, I asked myself what I, as a historian, should actually do with the drone available there.
 This resulted in a project funded by the Incubator Funds of the National Research Data Initiative "NFDI4Memory" on the use of drones in historical research, which was also accompanied by a seminar at the Viadrina.
 It is embedded in numerous activities on the topic of mapping in the research focus "Contemporary History and Archives" at the IRS.